 Rimadyl is the brand name for the anti-inflammatory pain drug carprofen.
-It is given to dogs to help relieve pain, particularly arthritis pain, and bring down a fever.
-This type of pain drug is a nonsteroidal anti-inflammatory drug (NSAID) in the same family as ibuprofen and naxoproxen.
-Those drugs can be lethal to dogs, because a Rimadyl overdose in dogs is a medical emergency according to "The Pill Book Guide to Medication For Your Dog and Cat."
+It works quickly, and it is given to dogs to help relieve pain, particularly arthritis pain, and bring down a fever.
+It may also be given to help manage a dog's pain after they have orthopedic surgery or soft tissue surgery.
+This type of pain drug is a nonsteroidal anti-inflammatory drug (NSAID) in the same family as human medications ibuprofen and naproxen.

-Symptoms of dogs suffering a Rimadyl overdose include black feces that resemble tar, nausea (where a dog often licks its lips and cringes), vomiting, loss of appetite, increase in thirst, urinating more frequently, swelling of the abdomen and tenderness of the abdomen, according to veterinarian Dr. Anne Marie Manning.
+Symptoms of dogs suffering a Rimadyl overdose, which is also called a carprofen overdose, include black feces that resemble tar, disorientation, nausea (where a dog often licks their lips and cringes), vomiting, loss of appetite, increase in thirst, urinating more frequently, swelling of the abdomen, and tenderness of the abdomen.
 The dog will not want the abdomen or belly area touched and may not be able to lie down because of the pain.

 Rimadyl overdoses can cause bleeding in the digestive tract, which causes the tarlike stools.
-Rimadyl can also damage the dog's kidneys, which causes the sudden increase in thirst, frequent urination and very pale-colored urine.
-But the most deadly is liver damage.
-Signs of liver damage include all of the signs for Rimadyl overdose plus a lack of energy and discoloration of the skin inside of the ears, the whites of the eyes and the gums.
+Rimadyl can also damage the dog's kidneys, which results in the sudden increase in thirst, frequent urination, and very pale-colored urine.
+However, the most deadly is liver damage.
+Signs of liver damage include all of the signs for Rimadyl overdose plus a lack of energy and discoloration of the dog's skin inside the ears, the whites of the eyes, and the gums.

-Labrador retrievers or Labrador retriever crossbreeds are thought to be more prone to Rimadyl side effects and overdoses than any other dog breed.
-Labrador retrievers on Rimadyl have been known to die, according to Canada's Guide to Dogs.
-However, Labrador retrievers are more prone to arthritis than other breeds, so perhaps more Labradors are the breed getting Rimadyl the most and therefore seem to suffer the most side effects.
+Golden retrievers, Labrador retrievers, or Labrador retriever crossbreeds are thought to be more prone to Rimadyl side effects and overdoses than any other dog breeds.
+Golden retrievers and Labrador retrievers on Rimadyl have died after taking the drug as prescribed.
+However, retrievers are more prone to arthritis than other breeds, so perhaps they are the breeds getting Rimadyl most often and therefore seem to suffer the most side effects.